koka-lang/koka/doc/spec/tour.kk.md

 }
 ```

-The Koka compiler will inline the `balance-left` function.
+The &koka; compiler will inline the `balance-left` function.
 At that point,
 every matched `Node` constructor in the `ins` function has a corresponding `Node` allocation --
 if we consider all branches we can see that we either match one `Node`
 and allocate one, or we match three nodes deep and allocate three.
 Every